-Every company has an enormous network around it.
+Every company has a massive network around it.
 Invisible ties link hundreds and thousands of possible ideas.
-To get the most out of such a productive network companies need to make these ties visible, see the possibilities within their reach and make the best out of it.
+To get the most out of such a productive network, companies need to make these ties visible, see the possibilities within their reach and make the best out of it.

-There are some ties that are very apparent.
-Every company has employees who are involved in every step and progress an idea makes.
+Some ties are very apparent.
+Every company has employees involved in every step and progress an idea makes.
 They are the core of every new development in your organization because they believe in an idea or a collaborative approach with a partner.
 Without this internal culture, innovation has no chance.
 Employees are the central node.
 You just need to get your company ready for digital innovation tools.
-However, they are not the only relevant player when it comes to innovation.
+However, they are not the only relevant player in innovation.

 But how can companies figure out which partners to talk to?
 How do they find those possibilities?
-The simple answer is to speak to them and be really open about what they have to say.
-Obviously, it is a little more complex than that.
+The simple answer is to speak to them and be open about what they say.
+It is a little more complex than that.
 First, companies need to find out what potential partners are floating around in their network – it is possible they are not aware of all of them.
 Then the question is how and when to involve these partners in ideation and innovation activities.
 And the last question is, why is this beneficial for both parties?

 Let’s start with the first question.
 Who are potential partners?
 Who is part of my external network?
-Well, there is a broad range of possible connections that depend on your kind of organization and business.
+There is a broad range of possible connections that depend on your kind of organization and business.
 So here are some partners to think of:

 Another possibility would be to tell your value chain about things you plan.
-The chances are good they have an idea on how to make your idea happen effectively, maybe even saving you time and money.
+They have an idea on how to make your idea happen effectively, maybe even saving you time and money.
+The chances are good.

 Every network this size needs at least one central hub where the single threads come together.
 This is where all the information, the exchange, the communication, and the innovation are happening.
 This hub can be one single company or a specially founded place where collaborations deliver results.

-To establish a network that stretches far, the best solution is to build it on a digital platform.
+The best solution to establish a network that stretches far is to build it on a digital platform.
 Available from all over the world at any time.
-But of course, there are many things to take into account when choosing a tool for your external innovation efforts.
-How does the infrastructure have to look like?
+But of course, there are many things to consider when choosing a tool for your external innovation efforts.
+What does the infrastructure have to look like?
 What degree of openness do you want and need with specific partners?
 On what level do you need to analyze the generated data?

-If you want to know more about working with external partners or about the innosabi orbit software, get in touch with our experts.
+If you want to know more about working with external partners or the innosabi Partner software, get in touch with our experts.